-Before void setup(), we use #define statements at 1 to create fixed values: when the sketch is compiled, the IDE replaces any instance of the defined word with the number that follows it.
-For example, when the IDE sees LED in the line at 2, it replaces it with the number 3.
-Notice that we do not use a semicolon after a #define value.
+Before void setup(), we use #define statements at 1 to create fixed variables: When the sketch is compiled, the IDE replaces any instance of the defined word with the number that follows it.
+For example, when the IDE sees LED in the line at 2, it replaces it with the number 12.

 We're basically using the #define command to label the digital pins for the LED and button in the sketch.
+Also notice that we do not use a semicolon after a #define value.
 It's a good idea to label pin numbers and other fixed values (such as a time delay) in this way, because if the value is used repeatedly in the sketch, then you won't have to edit the same item more than once.
-In this example, LED is used three times in the sketch, but to change this value, we'd have to edit its definition only once in its #define statement.
+In this example, LED is used three times in the sketch; to edit this value, we'd simply have to change its definition once in its #define statement.